Dina Ali Lasloom: Arrival at Riyadh

 Police presence was heavy outside King Abdulaziz International Airport the night Lasloom arrived.
 Saudi campaigners reported that she was seen arriving in the country in a wheelchair, while multiple passengers exiting the airport told Reuters they had seen a woman being carried onto the plane screaming, before taking off in Manila, Philippines.

 A rare gathering of about 10 Saudi activists appeared in the arrivals area of the Riyadh airport around midnight on 12 April 2017, after a hashtag began circulating on social media urging people to "receive Dina at the airport."
 Two of them, Alaa Anazi, a 23-year-old medical student, and a 27-year-old male, were detained after approaching airport security about the case.
 Anazi's sister confirmed that airport officials had told her Alaa had been sent to a police station in central Riyadh, but said she was unable to confirm her sister's whereabouts.

 Saudi-based journalist Vivien Nereim, who was at the airport, said there were no signs of the young girl, but confirmed the Saudi Human Rights Commission was following the case.
 She did however collect testimonies from witnesses on the plane who described "a woman being carried on the flight screaming", suggesting that she was brought onto the plane against her will, which is illegal in the Philippines according to the Republic Act 9208, as this happened in the International zone, where Philippine law applies.
 Two other witnesses stated they heard her cry for help, but it was impossible to determine her condition because she was covered.

 The Saudi embassy in the Philippines confirmed that the citizen had returned to Saudi Arabia, adding that what had happened was a "family affair":

 The Embassy of the Custodian of the Two Holy Mosques in the Republic of the Philippines confirms the incorrectness of what has been circulated on some social media platforms... what happened was a family matter and the citizen returned home with the family.

 The event brought to the forefront women's rights in Saudi Arabia and male guardianship laws.
-While some social media users rushed to her aid, others called for her to be killed for stepping out of line with Saudi patriarchal society.
+While some social media users rushed to her aid, others called for her to be killed for stepping out of line with Saudi society.